 The content wasn’t inherently better, it was just more.
 The rational was that if the competition can rank on page one with their 10-item list post, then a 20-item list post will surely rank higher.

-Here’s an example of a publisher for whom listicles were an important part of its content strategy.
+Take for example a publisher for whom listicles were an important part of its content strategy.

 And it worked for a while… until it didn’t.

 This publisher lost 79% of its traffic in March 2019, dropping from 24 million visits to 5 million.
 Unfortunately for this site, SERPs containing long-form list pages are experiencing a lot of flux.
 In reality, this type of content provides a poor user experience.
 It may be that, despite any off-page factors, this form of content has simply run its course.